 If the name is already in use, you’ll have to fight to dominate search results for that name.
 You may not be able to get the domain name or social media profile names you want.
 And you’ll risk customers getting confused and taking their business to the other location.
 You don’t want any of these struggles, do you?

-You want your name to stand out, but not in an annoying way.
+- Be Creative, But Not Overly Cute – You want your name to stand out, but not in an annoying way.
 Misspelled names or alliterations (think: Kathy’s Kupcakes) can sometimes come off as cutesy, so make sure that’s the vibe you’re going for with your company.

-Your business name should roll off people’s tongues, not trip them up.
+- Make it Easy to Say and Spell – Your business name should roll off people’s tongues, not trip them up.
 Spelling, too, should be simple, or people will have difficulty finding you online.
 It’s also wise to keep it fairly short.
 Imagine you have to answer the phone with your business name a million times a day.
 Do you really want to have to say, “Good morning!
 Auntie Emilia’s Cookies, Pies, and Cakes, LLC!”

-If you don’t plan to file as a corporation or LLC, register that business name with a Doing Business As (DBA).
+- Get Your Doing Business As – If you don’t plan to file as a corporation or LLC, register that business name with a Doing Business As (DBA).
 This will protect your business name if you plan to operate as a sole proprietor.

 You spent the time to come up with that perfect name, so take the next step and protect it from being used by any other business!
-Use our Free Corporate Name Search to make sure the name you want is available, then let us help you register your business name by filing a your DBA (Doing Business As or Fictitious Business Name Filing) in any state!
+Use our Free Corporate Name Search to make sure the name you want is available, then let us help you register your business name by filing a DBA (Doing Business As or Fictitious Business Name Filing) in any state!